niccokunzmann/somarosa.co.uk/content/1-1-sanctuary/index.md

 ## What will we discover in your Journey?

 Each container is unique, because each person and their journey is different.
 Each person's body speaks a different story.
 And we give space for the body to speak its story, for how we can connect to the pleasures within your body.
-Online sessions available only until May 2026.
+Currently only online sessions are available

 ## Recalibrate Your Life
 ## Reawaken Your Pleasure